AET-DevOps25/team-git-push-force/concept-svc/IMPLEMENTATION_PLAN.md

 ## Overview
 Implementation of the Concept Service following patterns established by the User Service.
 The service will handle event concept CRUD operations, PDF generation, and integrate with AI suggestions through the standard update endpoint.

+**Status: Phases 1-8 Complete** - The core concept service is fully implemented and ready for testing.

 ## Phase 1: Database & Infrastructure Setup

 ### 1.1 Dependencies